 The Columbia River is open all year for warmwater species, including walleye.
-Starting in 2016, ODFW removed all bag limits for walleye, just as they did for the river’s smallmouth bass (and largemouth) fishery.
+At this writing, ODFW doesn’t have any bag limits for walleye, which also is true for the river’s smallmouth bass (and largemouth) fishery.
 Using live fish for bait is not allowed.

 The river is closed to boat fishing for the first 3,000 feet below John Day Dam.
 Bank angling is permitted 600 or more feet below the fishway entrance.